Eden, Vermont: Geography

 Eden is one of the largest towns in Vermont by area.
 According to the United States Census Bureau, the town has a total area of 166.5 sqkm, of which 164.0 sqkm are land and 2.6 sqkm, or 1.54%, are water; 15.9 sqmi are conserved land.
 The villages of Eden and Eden Mills, each of which has its own ZIP Code, are in the center of the town, Eden to the west and Eden Mills to the east.
 The center of the town is drained by the Gihon River, a southwest-flowing tributary of the Lamoille River.
 The eastern portion of the town drains southward via Boomhour Branch and Wiley Brook to the Green River, another tributary of the Lamoille.
 The westernmost part of town drains to the North Branch of the Lamoille.
 The Long Trail passes through the town on the crest of the Green Mountains, separating the North Branch watershed from the Gihon River watershed.

 Vermont Route 100 crosses the center of town, passing through the villages of Eden and Eden Mills.
 Route 100 leads northeast 24 mi to Route 105 in the western part of Newport and southwest 10 mi to Hyde Park.
 Route 118 leaves Route 100 in Eden village and leads northwest 17 mi to Montgomery.

 The Babcock Nature Preserve, a geologically significant tract of land used by Johnson State College and students of other Vermont state colleges, is located in the northwest part of Eden.
 The preserve is used for teaching courses in geology, field biology, and field ornithology.

 Lake Eden is located in Eden and is a popular summer destination; a lottery is held each fall to reserve RV sites for the following summer.

 Eden Notch is located at the northern edge of Eden on Route 100.

+The town contains part of the census-designated place of North Hyde Park.

+Climate

 School

 The single public school in Eden serves slightly more than 100 students.
 The ECS mascot is Eddie the Eagle.
 Eden Central School is located at 140 Knowles Flat Road just off route 100.
 The school serves Pre-K through 6th-grade students.
 In 2018, ECS was the recipient of a Year of the Book Grant from the Children's Literacy Foundation.

 Middle and high school students attend Lamoille Union High School in Hyde Park, as Eden is part of the Lamoille North Unified School District.
 The school boasts an outdoor classroom area, a large garden, sports fields, and a very vibrant after school program.
 ECS receives tremendous support from the community.
 Open houses, concerts, celebration events and graduations are all widely attended.